The potential for complex computational models of aging: Machine Learning

 \subsection{ML approaches in ageing research}

 Several ML models have been developed specifically for aging.
-Pierson \emph{et al}. \citep{Pierson2019} developed a model that infers ``rates of aging'' for individuals that correlate with risk factors of aging, and that can be used to forecast future health. \citet{Avchaciov2020} developed a model that describes the aging of mice with an inferred ``dynamical frailty index'', which correlates with both mortality and treatment effects.
+Pierson \emph{et al}. \citep{Pierson2019} developed a model that infers rates of aging for individuals that correlate with risk factors of aging, and that can be used to forecast future health. \citet{Avchaciov2020} developed a model that describes the aging of mice with an inferred dynamical frailty index, which correlates with both mortality and treatment effects.

 Similarly, machine learning has already had success in the estimation of biological age \citep{Hannum2013, Horvath2013, Levine2018, Lu2019}.
-With these models, millions of biological variables (e.g. DNA methylation) are reduced to a single estimate of biological age, which is found to be predictive of other health outcomes and mortality.
-As more data becomes available, sophisticated techniques that can be used for assessing biological age are emerging \citep{Putin2016, Pyrkov2018, Schultz2019, Zhavoronkov2019}.
+With these models, many biological variables (e.g. DNA methylation levels) are reduced to a single estimate of biological age, which is found to be predictive of other health outcomes and mortality.
+The models used here are generally regularized linear models, due to the huge number of variables compared to the limited amount of data.
+As more data becomes available, more sophisticated techniques can be used for assessing biological age \citep{Putin2016, Pyrkov2018, Schultz2019, Zhavoronkov2019}.

 Nevertheless, models of biological age are not dynamical models -- they cannot simulate the future health trajectories of individuals, but only summarize and interpret the current health state.
-Furthermore, since reducing health to a single variable cannot capture multi-dimensional aspects of health, we believe that developing dynamical models that address longitudinal trajectories across multiple health dimensions is a particularly promising direction for machine learning in aging research.
+Furthermore, since reducing health to a single variable cannot capture multi-dimensional aspects of health, we believe that developing dynamical models that address longitudinal trajectories across multiple health dimensions is a promising direction for machine learning in aging research.

 To forecast multi-dimensional health trajectories, existing machine learning approaches for modelling disease progression could be adapted to model aging progression.
-While many of these do not model mortality \citep{Schulam2015, Alaa2018, Fisher2019, Walsh2020}, joint longit\-udinal-survival models could be adapted \citep{Lim2018}.
+While many of these do not model mortality \citep{Schulam2015, Alaa2018, Fisher2019, Walsh2020}, joint longit\-udinal-survival models could be adapted for this purpose \citep{Lim2018}.
 A stochastic process model of aging has already been developed that models both health trajectories and mortality \citep{Yashin2007, Arbeev2011, Yashin2012, Arbeev2014}, but it has not yet been applied to high-dimensional datasets.